 February 21, 2016

 Today it is fairly warm so I turned on the heater and pulled the truck out of the garage to paint the console.
 One coat of primer/adhesion promoter and three coats of satin black wheel paint was applied to the trim pieces.
 It looks pretty good.
 The pewter upholstery should be here in a couple days so I can test my skills at installing it.
-I foresee any major issues since all the panels are pretty flat with simple corners
+I do not foresee any major issues since all the panels are pretty flat with simple corners.

 Next I will attack the brake and fuel lines positions to move them away from the headers.
 Then address the leaks in the transmission and steering box.

 I decided to further clean up the engine bay wiring and hide the huge groups of wires behind the inner fenders.
 The way the truck is built the inner fender sits on top of the wheel wells so the wires will still be protected from the elements.
 While unraveling the cables I found more shaky wiring.
 There were a lot of poorly crimped connections which I removed and soldered and added some real connectors is some places.
 I also found three connections made with house wiring wire-nuts, scary stuff!
 One thing I found that confused me a little was a mystery connector hidden under a mound of electrical tape.
 It went nowhere and two of the pins were jumped together.
 I posted a picture on the message board to see what it was.
 I was thinking it was possibly for the old voltage regulator that the PO had removed during the engine swap and the jumper was to make the one wire alternator work properly.
 That was confirmed on the message board.
 I remove the connector and soldered the two jumped wire together.
 Two of wire nuts turned out to be replacements for the parking light connector.
 I am searching for that connector but will temporarily wire the parking light back with the wire nuts.
 The other wire nut was just laziness on the Vintage Air installer to not make a wire long enough.

 February 29, 2016